 Diode bridges have been used in radio for automatic level control for a long time.
 Diode bridge audio compressors offer fully configurable parameters.
-A number of compressors designed in the 60’s used this basic design, but you don’t see many used in modern compressors.
-If the unit isn’t designed well they can be noisy due to the low signal level allowed by the didoes.
+Some compressors designed in the ’60s used this basic design, but you don’t see many used in modern compressors.
+Units that aren’t designed well can be noisy due to the low signal level allowed by the diodes.

-Fun fact: The 33609 we have at Sabella Studios was actually taken from HBO studios when they decided to throw them all out and go digital.
+Fun fact: The 33609 we have at Sabella Studios was incredibly taken from HBO studios when they decided to throw them all out and go digital.

 A Google search turned up an essay written by Dave Hill of Crane Song.
-In the essay Dave explains that all compressor circuits have good and bad characteristics.
+In the essay, Dave explains that all compressor circuits have good and bad characteristics.
 He goes on to say, “in designing a compressor with as little artifacts as possible, the gain control choices are limited.
 PWM has been used in vintage compressors and also modern devices.
-If one takes that idea and uses the latest technology it is possible the build a compressor with very little negative sonic artifacts.”
+If one takes that idea and uses the latest technology, it is possible to build a compressor with very little negative sonic artifacts.”

 VCA’s let a percentage of energy through depending on the control voltage.
-The problem is that when the control voltage is changed you start to hear bad sounding artifacts.
-If there was a switch to control the energy on the output you could give a more accurate average control voltage leading to a more sonicly pleasing unit.
-The PWM circuit turns the control voltage into an incredibly fast variable width switch that controls the energy that is being outputted.
+The problem is that when the control voltage chnages you start to hear bad sounding artifacts.
+If there was a switch to control the energy on the output you’d be able to give a more accurate average control voltage which would lead to a more sonically pleasing unit.
+The PWM circuit turns the control voltage into an incredibly fast variable width switch that controls the energy that is outputted.